 The Areng Valley, one of Cambodia’s most socially and ecologically sensitive areas can be found in the depths of the country’s southwestern forests.
 Home to rare and globally endangered wildlife—and to communities that depend on the valley’s abundant natural resources—the entire habitat may be flooded if officials proceed with the controversial Chaey Areng hydropower project.
 In addition to the likely impacts on the environment and communities of the valley, the project is politically sensitive, as it raises questions about how the habitat should managed, and who should have access to the resources of the Areng Valley.
 The following images provide an introduction to both the Areng Valley and the people who are trying to protect its riches and influence its future.

-Located in southwestern Cambodia, the Areng Valley is a roughly 20,000 hectare expanse of evergreen forests, wetlands, farms, and villages that overlap with one of Southeast Asia’s most important conservation areas: the Central Cardamom Protected Forest.
+Located in southwestern Cambodia, the Areng Valley is a roughly 20,000-hectare expanse of evergreen forests, wetlands, farms, and villages that overlap with one of Southeast Asia’s most important conservation areas: the Central Cardamom Protected Forest.
 Designated as a protected area in 2002, the valley and the surrounding mountains are widely recognised as being a part of a broader bioregion that houses significant amounts of biodiversity.
 The region is host to some of the world’s rarest wildlife.
 Asian elephants, pleated gibbons, clouded leopards, Asiatic black bears and great hornbills are just some of the 31 globally endangered species that have been recorded in the Areng Valley alone.
 Of notable importance is the presence of the critically endangered Siamese crocodile in the Areng River, a species now extinct across 99% of its historical habitat range.
 This biological wealth is made possible by the large habitat range provided by the expansive evergreen montane forests of the Cardamom Mountains.

 At the heart of the valley is the Areng River, which fuels both the valley’s ecology and its residents.
 The river’s watershed receives an average of 150-200 inches of rainfall per year, with most of the precipitation occurring during the monsoon season (May-October).
 Seasonal pulses of floodwaters during this time are extremely important in allowing nutrients from the watershed’s forests to be distributed throughout the Areng Valley.
 Not only do these pulses contribute to the river’s aquatic biomass, but they also help nourish the valley’s agricultural fields.
 Connected to the river are also networks of seasonal streams, wetlands and ponds that allow many freshwater fish species to perform migrations between the river and the valley’s floodplain wetlands.
-Combined with the river’s internal aggregation of interconnected habitats—including deep pools, fast flowing rapids, woody debris and riparian vegetation—the Areng River maintains a level of habitat quality that is becoming increasingly harder to find in the rest of Southeast Asia.
+Combined with the river’s internal aggregation of interconnected habitats—including deep pools, fast-flowing rapids, woody debris and riparian vegetation—the Areng River maintains a level of habitat quality that is becoming increasingly harder to find in the rest of Southeast Asia.
 Healthy populations of extremely rare Siamese crocodiles, Asian arowana (dragonfish) and “blackfish” attest to the river’s ability to support considerable amounts of biological wealth.

 Embedded in the Areng Valley and River’s ecologies are native residents who rely heavily on the area’s environmental resources.
-While many people living in the valley moved to the area from other parts of Cambodia after the fall of the Khmer Rouge regime, a large portion of the 1500 or so residents are Khmer Daeum, a group of Cambodian natives that include the Chong and Sui indigenous groups.
+While many people living in the valley moved to the area from other parts of Cambodia after the fall of the Khmer Rouge regime, a large portion of the 1500 or so residents is Khmer Daeum, a group of Cambodian natives that include the Chong and Sui indigenous groups.
 Regardless of ethnic origin, all families in the Areng Valley make their livelihoods through subsistence practices.
 Rice cultivation, in particular, is an integral part of many people’s lives.
 All the rice, and virtually all other produce grown in the valley, is consumed locally.
-Cultural interactions also reinforce the locals’ connection to, and conception of, the Areng’s landscape.
+Cultural interactions also reinforce the locals’ connection to, and conception of, Areng’s landscape.
 Communal agricultural practices, along with communal use of forests and the Areng River, emphasise the shared use of the valley’s resources.
 In addition, animist beliefs in spirit forests and animals such as the Siamese crocodile help sustain a level of conservation by discouraging trespassing and unnecessary encounters.

 One place where the intimate knowledge of the environment among valley residents frequently manifests itself is on the surface of the Areng River.
-Areng Valley fishers, in particular, possess a wealth of place-based knowledge honed by years of experience, and are capable of catching many of the 43 fish species that have been recorded in the river’s watershed.
+Areng Valley fishers, in particular, possess a wealth of place-based knowledge honed by years of experience and are capable of catching many of the 43 fish species that have been recorded in the river’s watershed.
 The hidden contours and life under the Areng River are as familiar to them as the dirt paths that connect the houses of their village.
 With such knowledge comes a detailed understanding of the behaviour of aquatic species, including their migration patterns, preferred habitats, and life cycle characteristics.
 The connections people have with their surrounding environments make them experts on the Areng Valley’s ecological systems.

 Despite the highly knowledgeable way in which the residents of the Areng Valley engage with their environment, some government officials feel that such knowledge and associated lifestyles are inappropriate for a country that is attempting to rapidly modernise.
 Both the economic poverty of people living in the Areng Valley and the country’s shortage of electricity are noted as being primary reasons necessitating the construction of the Cheay Areng hydropower dam on the Areng River.
 Since 2006, several foreign companies have offered to lift the valley out of poverty by promising residents generous compensation packages and by sustainably using the valley’s water resources through hydropower.